Amrita Sher-Gil: 1932–1936: Early career, European and Western styles

 Sher-Gil's early paintings display a significant influence of the Western modes of painting, more specifically, the Post-Impressionism style.
-She practiced a lot in the Bohemian circles of Paris in the early 1930s.
+She practised a lot in the Bohemian circles of Paris in the early 1930s.
 Her 1932 oil painting, Young Girls, came as a breakthrough for her; the work won her accolades, including a gold medal and election as an Associate of the Grand Salon in Paris in 1933.
 She was the youngest ever member, and the only Asian to have received this recognition.
 Her work during this time include a number of self-portraits, as well as life in Paris, nude studies, still life studies, and portraits of friends and fellow students.
 The National Gallery of Modern Art in New Delhi describes the self-portraits she made while in Paris as "[capturing] the artist in her many moods – somber, pensive, and joyous – while revealing a narcissistic streak in her personality".